 - In a clean mason jar, add the SCOBYs.

-- Pour enough the kombucha into the jar to fully submerge all the SCOBYs.
+- Pour enough kombucha into the jar to fully submerge all the SCOBYs.
 Add sweet tea if necessary.

 - Cover with the dishcloth and place elastic to keep dishcloth in place.